Is £3,000 a Month Enough to Live in London?

 It disappears into things like:

-• saying yes to a social plan without doing mental maths
+- saying yes to a social plan or a night out without doing mental maths

 From the outside, nothing looks different.